-Based on our current operating plan, we believe that our existing cash and cash equivalents, revenue from our on-going business, continued business development activities, expense management actions, and our ability to access funds under our existing equity facility and debt offering will enable us to fund our expected cash requirements for the next 12 months.
-We can provide no assurance that any of these sources of funding, either individually or in combination, will be available on reasonable terms, if at all.
-In addition, we may be required to utilize available financial resources sooner than expected.
-We have based our expectation on assumptions that could change or prove to be inaccurate, either due to the impact of COVID-19 or to unrelated factors including factors arising in the capital markets, asset monetization markets, regulatory approval process, including the approval of Libervant, and regulatory oversight and other factors.
+The Company expects that its existing cash and cash equivalents, as of March 31, 2021, together with anticipated revenues from licensed and proprietary products, ATM activity, and expense management activities (as further described below), will be adequate to fund our expected cash requirements for the next 12 months.
+In addition, the Company has potential sources of capital under its existing shelf registration statement and re-openers under its 12.5% Notes as it continues to execute its business strategy and has access to appropriate financial markets for debt or equity financings, or a combination of these potential sources of funds, although management can provide no assurance that any of these sources of funding, either individually or in combination, will be available on reasonable terms, if at all.
+In addition, the Company may be required to utilize available financial resources sooner than expected.
+Management has based its expectation on assumptions that could change or prove to be inaccurate, either due to the impact of COVID-19 or to unrelated factors including factors arising in the capital markets, asset monetization markets, regulatory approval process, regulatory oversight and other factors.
 Key factors and assumptions inherent in our planned continued operations and anticipated growth include, without limitation, those related to the following:

-- the effects of the COVID-19 pandemic on our operations, operations of our key suppliers and third-party clinical and other service providers, our colleagues and contractors and debt equity and other capital markets; - continued ability of our customers to pay, in a timely manner, for presently contracted and future anticipated orders for our manufactured goods, Suboxone, Sympazan and Exservan, including effects of generics and other competitive pressures as currently envisioned; - continued ability of our customers to pay, in a timely manner, for presently contracted and future anticipated orders for provided co-development and feasibility services, as well as regulatory support services for recently licensed products, such as Exservan; - · access to debt or equity markets if, and at the time, needed for any necessary future funding; - FDA approval of our key new drug candidate, Libervant, for U.S. market access; - our ability to issue up to \$30,000 in additional 12.5% Notes, which is contingent upon FDA product approval and U.S. market access for Libervant: - continuing review and appropriate adjustment of our cost structure consistent with our anticipated revenues and funding; - continued growth and market penetration of Sympazan within expected commercialization cost levels for this product, including anticipated patient and physician acceptance and our ability to obtain adequate price and payment support from government agencies and other private medical insurers; - effective commercialization within anticipated cost levels and expected ramp-up timeframes of our product candidate Libervant, if approved for U.S. market access by the FDA; - infrastructure and administrative costs at expected levels to support operations as an FDA and highly regulated public company;

-- a manageable level of costs for ongoing efforts to protect our intellectual property rights, including litigation costs in connection with seeking to enforce our rights concerning third parties' "at-risk" launch of generic products; - · continued compliance with all covenants under our 12.5% Notes; and - absence of significant unforeseen cash requirements.
+- the effects of the COVID-19 pandemic on our operations, operations of our key suppliers and third-party clinical and other service providers, our colleagues and contractors and debt equity and other capital markets; - continued ability of our customers to pay, in a timely manner, for presently contracted and future anticipated orders for our manufactured goods, Suboxone and Sympazan, including effects of generics and other competitive pressures as currently envisioned; - continued ability of our customers to pay, in a timely manner, for presently contracted and future anticipated orders for provided co-development and feasibility services, as well as regulatory support services for recently licensed products, such as Exservan; - access to debt or equity markets if, and at the time, needed for any necessary future funding; - FDA approval of our key new drug candidate, Libervant, for U.S. market access; - our ability to issue up to \$30,000 in additional 12.5% Notes, which is contingent upon FDA product approval and U.S. market access for Libervant; - continuing review and appropriate adjustment of our cost structure consistent with our anticipated revenues and funding; - continued growth and market penetration of Sympazan within expected commercialization cost levels for this product, including anticipated patient and physician acceptance and our ability to obtain adequate price and payment support from government agencies and other private medical insurers; - effective commercialization of within anticipated cost levels and expected ramp-up timeframes of our product candidate Libervant, if approved for U.S. market access by the FDA; - · infrastructure and administrative costs at expected levels to support operations as an FDA and highly regulated public company; - a manageable level of costs for ongoing efforts to protect our intellectual property rights, including litigation costs in connection with seeking to enforce our rights concerning third parties' "at-risk" launch of generic products; - continued compliance with all covenants under our 12.5% Notes; and - absence of significant unforeseen cash requirements.